Plant Based Recipes From America’s Test Kitchen

 Directions

-Adjust oven rack 4 inches from broiler element and heat broiler.
-Combine tomatoes, 1 teaspoon oil, pinch salt, and pinch pepper in bowl.
-Mash beans, boiling water, lime zest and juice, remaining ½ teaspoon salt, remaining pinch pepper and remain 1 tablespoon oil with potato masher to coarse puree in second bowl, leaving some whole beans intact.
+Adjust the oven rack 4 inches from the broiler element and heat until broiled.
+Combine the tomatoes, one teaspoon of oil, a pinch of salt, and a pinch of pepper in a bowl.
+Mash the beans, boiling water, lime zest and juice, the remaining ½ teaspoon salt, the remaining pinch of pepper, and one tablespoon oil with a potato masher to coarse puree in the second bowl, leaving some whole beans intact.

-Meanwhile, arrange bread in single layer on rimmed baking sheet.
-Broil until bread is deep golden and toasted on both sides.
-1 to 2 minutes per side.
+Meanwhile, arrange the bread in a single layer on a rimmed baking sheet.
+Broil until deep golden bread is toasted on both sides, 1 to 2 minutes per side.

-Spread mashed bean mixture evenly on toasts and divide avocado evenly over top.
-Sprinkle with tomatoes, pickled onions, if using; and cilantro.
-Serve
+Spread the mashed bean mixture evenly on the toast and divide the avocado evenly over.
+Sprinkle with tomatoes, pickled onions, if using, and cilantro.
+Serve and enjoy the recipe.

 Spaghetti With Spring Vegetables